 With football stadiums seemingly growing every year, residents in the respective local areas surrounding these grounds are becoming increasingly worried about the effect this has on their homes.

-As a result, the Aviva Stadium was designed with one end of the ground being far lower than the other, and a construction decision was made to limit the ground's imposition on the residents.
+With that in mind, the Aviva Stadium was designed with one end of the ground being noticeably low in order to limit the ground's imposition on nearby residents.

-Specifically, the venue's North Stand is much lower than the other three stands, all of which house the seats of choice for supporters keen on having the best view of the pitch.
+Specifically, the venue's North Stand – which often seats away fans – is much lower than the other three stands, all of which house the seats of choice for supporters keen on having the best view of the pitch.